Sethurama Iyer CBI

-Sethurama Iyer CBI is a 2004 Malayalam-language mystery crime film directed by K Madhu.The movie is written by S. N. Swami, and The movie stars Mammootty in titular role.
-Actors Mukesh and Jagathy Sreekumar played important supporting roles.
+Sethurama Iyer CBI is a 2004 Indian Malayalam-language mystery crime film directed by K. Madhu and written by S. N. Swamy.
+It stars Mammootty in the title role, alongside Mukesh and Jagathy Sreekumar in supporting roles.
 Shyam composed the background score for the film.

-This film is the third in the series of the CBI investigative thrillers featuring Mammootty as CBI officer Sethurama Iyer.This film was a Blockbuster and was the highest-grossing film of the year collecting around distributors share of ₹4 crore and a gross around ₹10 crore The success of this movie made Mammootty "Man of the year" The base story and initial scenes are adopted from Arthur Hailey's Novel Detective.
+The film is the third installment in the CBI film series, featuring Mammootty as CBI officer Sethurama Iyer.
+The film was the highest-grossing film of the year, collecting around distributors share of ₹4 crore and a gross around ₹16 crore.
+The success of the film made Mammootty "Man of the year".
+The base story and initial scenes are adopted from Arthur Hailey's novel Detective.
+Some of the scenes of the film are also loosely based on the 2001 Aluva massacre.

 Plot

 The movie begins with Sethurama Iyer visiting Isow Alex, a convicted serial killer who is awaiting his execution.
-Alex was arrested and convicted for the cold-blooded murder of seven people in two different families.
+Alex was arrested and convicted for the cold-blooded murder of seven people in two different families, unrelated to each other, on the same night.
 Alex, who had been living a wild life then, had committed the crime high on narcotic drugs.
-The murder case was left to the CBI for investigation and an able officer, played by Siddique, nabbed Alex in no time.
+The murder case was left to the CBI for investigation and an able officer, Balagopal, nabbed Alex in no time.
 Alex is now a new man, mainly due to the influence of a priest, who requests Iyer to visit Alex.

 What Alex tells Iyer is startling; he didn't commit one of the seven murders he was convicted for.
 The murder was that of Manikkunju, a businessman.
 Manikkunju, along with his daughter-in-law Mosi, was murdered at his house.
 Alex tells this all the same confessing that he murdered Mosi.
 The possibility of another killer involved is very remote and Alex is a serial killer who thoroughly denied any hand in the murders when he was arrested, but yet Iyer decides to reopen the case and investigate.
 He faces many odds; to prove Alex right would be proving his own bureau wrong and to prove Alex wrong would be wasting time and money.